jengelh/libhx/doc/option_parsing.rst

 	String containing a keyword to aid the user in understanding the available options during dump.
 See examples.

-Due to the amount of fields, it is advised to use C99 named initializers to populate a struct, as they allow to omit unspecified fields, and assume no specific order of the members:
+Due to the amount of fields, it is advised to use C99/C++20 named initializers to populate a struct, as they allow to omit unspecified fields, and assume no specific order of the members:

 .. code-block:: c

 	struct HXoption e = {.sh = 'f', .help = "Force"};

-It is a sad fact that C++ has not gotten around to implement named initializers as of C++17.
-It is possible to put the option parsing code into a separate C source file that can then be compiled in C99 rather than C++ mode.

 Type map